SCSVMV Deemed to be University | AHA Admissions 2026

 Aspirants can pursue a B.Sc.
 Seed Technology at numerous private universities.
 Aspiring candidates must meet a separate cutoff rank or score for each of these institutes.
 A variety of factors, including the number of applications, the students' merit scores, and the results of any entrance exams, are used to calculate these cutoff ranks, scores, or percentiles.

-A combination of scientific knowledge, analytical abilities, and a strong interest in plant sciences are necessary for B.Sc.
+A combination of scientific knowledge, analytical abilities, and a strong interest in plant sciences is necessary for B.Sc.
 Seed Technology.
 Effective seed management requires knowledge of genetics, seed processing, and quality control in addition to meticulousness and problem-solving capabilities.
 Some of the required skills and qualities for students to pursue a B.Sc.
 Seed Technology are:

 B.Sc.
 Seed Technology curriculum gives students a thorough understanding of seed science, production, and management techniques.
-It prepares graduates for a variety of positions in the agricultural sector by covering topics like seed biology, genetics and breeding methods.
+It prepares graduates for a variety of positions in the agricultural sector by covering topics like seed biology, genetics, and breeding methods.
 In the table below, we have mentioned the B.Sc.
 Seed Technology syllabus provided by Dr. Bhimrao Ambedkar University:

 1st Year | |

-Seed Morphology and development | Plant breeding and crop improvement |
+Seed Morphology and Development | Plant breeding and crop improvement |

-Experiments in Seed Morphology and Development | Techniques of Cytology and plant breeding |
+Experiments in Seed Morphology and Development | Techniques of Cytology and Plant Breeding |

 2nd Year | |